datasciencecampus/DSCA_ARP/README.md

 # ARP
-A repo to deposit teaching materials for Automated Report Production with RStudio
+A repo to deposit teaching materials for Automated Report Production with RStudio.

 **Description**